langeeri/trnsys-plc-middleware/README.md

-# Communication middleware designed for use with Type 1375
+# Communication middleware compatible with TRNSYS Type 1375

 This project provides middleware designed for use within Hardware-in-the-Loop testbeds in conjunction with TRNSYS simulations.
 It facilitates communication between TRNSYS and PLCs for both read-write and read-only operations.